onidev/TICS/README.md

-# TICS
+# TICS - The Integrated Circuit Simulator

-Samples for The Integrated Circuit Simulator - A sandbox with logic gates
+This repository contains samples for The Integrated Circuit Simulator.

+## Overview

+TICS is a sandbox with logic gates.
+You write "programs" on a bitmap image, and the interpreter will simulate your circuit.

+You can create your bitmap circuits with any image editor that allow to draw pixels one by one without antialiasing and blurs.
+You can use MsPaint (on windows) or Kolourpaint (on linux) for example.

 ## Circuit